Infanta Eulalia of Spain: Marriage and issue

 After the birth of her younger son, Eulalia lived apart from her husband.
-They separated in 1900, and Eulalia moved back to Paris.
+They separated in 1900 and she moved back to Paris.
 She maintained residences in Spain and France, and she visited England frequently.
 According to letters written by her husband to her grandmother, Maria Christina of the Two Sicilies, her affair with Georges Jametel, who was married to Marie of Mecklenburg, resulted in a pregnancy that Eulalia aborted.